List of Hollyoaks characters introduced in 2016: Jesse Donovan

 Jesse first appears with his brother Liam Donovan when they pretend to be police officers.
 He questions Tegan Lomax (Jessica Ellis) and Celine McQueen (Sarah George) about the disappearance of the clothes and wallet belonging to Liam.
 He then takes them down to the police station for further questioning.
 However, it is revealed that it was a plan to get back at Tegan and Celine for stealing Liam's belongings.
 After Jesse reveals that he is really Liam's brother, Celine threatens to have him arrested for impersonating a police officer.
 Jesse returns with Liam a couple of weeks later, and is attracted to Tegan's older sister, Leela Lomax (Kirsty-Leigh Porter), however he is scared off by her controlling boyfriend, Cameron Campbell (Cameron Moore).
 Jesse later invites Ellie Nightingale (Sophie Porley) and Neeta Kaur (Amrit Maghera) to his and Liam's house party, and Neeta falls asleep in his arms with Ellie maliciously photographing her.

 Ellie's manipulative mother, Marnie (Lysette Anthony), shows Neeta's fiancé, Mac Nightingale (David Easter) the photograph, so he savagely attacks Jesse in his own home, with Neeta screaming for him to stop.
 This subsequently puts a strain on Mac and Neeta's relationship, as she becomes frightened of his temper after watching his attack on Jesse.
 Jesse is later distressed after Liam is accidentally shot by their older half-sister, Grace, however is thrilled when he survives and begins a relationship with Celine, despite protests from Liam, who had had sex with her before.
 Jesse is devastated when Celine dumps him favour of marrying Diego Salvador Martinez Hernandez De La Cruz (Juan Pablo Yepez), unaware it is a scam so the McQueen family can inherit Diego's multimillion-pound inheritance.
 At the wedding, they do not marry because Celine cannot go through with it, but when she confesses this to Jesse, he chooses not to date her.

 In January 2017, Jesse is arrested and imprisoned for Celine's murder after she goes missing.
 This came about after Adam discovered that Jesse had a one-night stand with his former fiancée, Darcy Wilde (Aisling Jarrett-Gavin), before she went missing.
 Later, Celine's real murderer is revealed to be Cameron, so Jesse is released, however receives abuse from his customers about Celine's disappearance.
 In June 2017, he begins a relationship with Darcy.
 When he proposed to Darcy, Jesse's heart was ultimately broken when she chose to be with Adam instead.

-In 2018, Jesse began a relationship with Courtney Campbell - until he discovered that she was helping to make drugs for his dad Glenn Donovan (Bob Cryer) After Glenn died, heartbroken Jesse got back together with Courtney and the couple soon got engaged.
+In 2018, Jesse began a relationship with Courtney Campbell - until he discovered that she was helping to make drugs for his dad Glenn Donovan (Bob Cryer).
+After Glenn dies, a heartbroken Jesse got back together with Courtney and the couple soon got engaged.
 Jesse discovered that Grace and James Nightingale (Gregory Finnegan) shot Mercedes McQueen (Jennifer Metcalfe).
 Devastated and believing his family would only ever create misery, Jesse got extremely drunk at his wedding reception until he later collapsed alone in the street and died of alcohol poisoning.